HabitatFramework/UserGuide/menus/menus.rst

 Styles
 ------

-Allows the user to select one of three user interface styles for all interfaces and windows:
+Allows the user to select one of the user interface styles for all interfaces and windows:

 * Original
 * Light Grey
 * Dark Grey
+* Shiny Blue

 About
 -----

-Displays the current application and database versions of the HLU Tool, the current user's id and name, and the HLU Tool's copyright statements.
+Displays the current application and database versions of the HLU Tool, the current database connection, the current user's id and name, and the HLU Tool's copyright statements.